Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Methods

-On the right side of Eq~\ref{eqn:muabc}, we replace $\rho_{bc}$ with the product of the bulk density of ice ($\rho_{ice} = $ 916.5 kg/$\text{m}^\text{3}$), the mass mixing ratio of black carbon in the snow $C_{bc}$, and the snowpack's ice volume fraction $v_*$.
+Here $B$ is the absorption enhancement factor of the snowpack.
+On the right side of Eq~\ref{eqn:muabc}, we replace $\rho_{bc}^{in}$ and $\rho_{bc}^{out}$ with the products of the intrinsic density of ice ($\rho_{ice} = $ 916.5 kg $\text{m}^\text{-3}$), the snowpack's ice volume fraction $v_*$, and the mass mixing ratios $C_{bc}^{in}$ and $C_{bc}^{out}$ of internally and externally mixed black carbon, respectively.

+To simplify our model further, we assume that the black carbon is evenly mixed, i.e. $C_{bc}^{in} = C_{bc}^{out}$.
 We then combine Eqs.~\ref{eqn:mua} and \ref{eqn:muabc} to obtain a complete expression for the snowpack absorption coefficient:

 Following the example of \cite{doherty2014}, we model the wavelength dependence of $\textrm{MAE}_{bc}$ using a power law spectrum: